contentful/contentful.net/README.md

 ## Usage

-The `ContentfulClient` handles all communication with the Contentful API.
+The `ContentfulClient` handles all communication with the Contentful Content Delivery API.

 To create a new client you need to pass an `HttpClient`, your delivery API key and any other configuration options: